PlayStation controller

-The PlayStation controller is the first gamepad released by Sony Computer Entertainment for its PlayStation home video game console.
-The original version (model SCPH-1010) was released alongside the PlayStation on 3 December 1994.
+The PlayStation controller (SCPH-1010 in Japan, SCPH-1080 overseas) is the first gamepad released by Sony Computer Entertainment for its PlayStation home video game console.

 Design

 Based on the basic button configuration established with Nintendo's Super NES Controller, the PlayStation controller added a second pair of shoulder buttons for the middle fingers.
-Intended to update the gamepad for navigating 3D environments such as the ones PlayStation was designed to generate, the concept behind featuring shoulder buttons for both the index and middle fingers was to implement two-way directional depth controls using the two sets of buttons.
+Intending to update the gamepad for navigating 3D environments such as the ones PlayStation was designed to generate, the concept behind featuring shoulder buttons for both the index and middle fingers was to implement two-way directional depth controls using two sets of buttons.
 To compensate for the less stable grip from shifting the middle fingers' placement to the shoulders, grip handles were added to the controller.